callmespring/RL-short-course/README.md

 This short course is made based on materials in Sutton and Barto (2018), Puterman (2014), DeepMind & UCL RL lecture series and some research papers.
 It has been recently used in HKU and ECNU.
 A longer version of the course is available in [LSE](https://www.lse.ac.uk/resources/calendar2021-2022/courseGuides/ST/2021_ST455.htm).

+Notes and coding materials are available in a separate folder for each lecture.

+### Lectures

+1. Foundations of Reinforcement Learning
+2. Planning and Learning
+3. Q-Learning and Beyond
+4. Policy- and Model-based Learning
+5. Offline Reinforcement Learning

+### Roadmap

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a